Up until recently there was no requirement to have an aerobatics rating in the UK under EASA. This has now changed.

 For anyone wishing to fly aerobatics now in an EASA aircraft they must complete an EASA Aerobatics Rating.
 If you are planing to fly an experimental aircraft or other type not classed as EASA, such as a warbird then you will not require the rating, however it is now widely regarded as the standard for aerobatic flight.

-Before you begin flying aerobatics, what are the requirements?
+Before you begin flying aerobatics, what is required?

-What does the usual aerobatics course consist of?
+What does the EASA Aerobatics Rating course consist of?

 So do I have to renew this qualification?

 Unlike most EASA ratings, this Aerobatic Rating does not expire or lapse and so it is valid for life, providing you have a current licence, rating and of course medical.
 Most schools do offer refresher and advanced courses to help you brush up on your skills or expand them as you gain more confidence.

 There’s a number of providers in the UK and it depends which aircraft you decide to fly and in which part of the country you chose to carry your training out.